jondavid-black/DevOpsForDefense/docs/_posts/2023-12-03-SixYearAnniversary.md

 <div class="box" markdown="1">
 Here's the [presentation](https://github.com/jondavid-black/DevOpsForDefense/blob/master/Meetup/2023/2023-12%20DO4D%20-%206%20Year%20Anniversary.pdf).

-Inside this presentation you'll find links to the IT Revolution video library with similar talks and charts to what we saw.
+Inside this presentation you'll find links to the IT Revolution video library with similar talks and charts.
+Please share these important resources with your teams.

 Huge thanks to Gene and Jason for coming out and spending the evening with us.
 </div>